pointbazaar/dracovm-compiler/README.md

 DracoVM Language is a **stack based intermediate language**.

+The DracoVM Compiler compiles it to  **x86 Assembly Language**.

 This is the compiler for the intermediate language produced by [dragon](https://github.com/pointbazaar/dragon/).

-It takes this stack-based intermediate language and compiles it to  **x86 Assembly Language**.

 You can use it to implement your own Programming Language on top of it.